 In February 2014, Prime Minister Stephen Harper, together with Enrique Peña Nieto, President of Mexico, announced a renewed 2014-2016 Canada-Mexico Joint Action Plan that outlines four priorities for the bilateral relationship: fostering competitive and sustainable economies, protecting citizens of both countries, enhancing people-to-people contacts and projecting the partnership regionally and globally.

-Canada and Mexico are now among each other’s largest trading partners, with 1,828 Canadian companies exporting to Mexico.
-Mexico is also a priority market for Export Development Canada (EDC); EDC has had a resident presence since 2000, providing extensive financial services related to Canadian exports and Canadian investments in the country.
+Canada and Mexico are each other’s third largest trading partner.
+Canada-Mexico two-way trade amounted to $34.3 billion in 2014.
+This is a remarkable increase of more than 650% in merchandise trade since 1993, the year before NAFTA came into force.
+Canadian direct investment in Mexico reached over $12.3 billion (stock) in 2013, while Mexican direct investment in Canada totaled $22 million (stock) in 2013.
+There is a significant number of Canadian companies that export to Mexico.
+Mexico is also a priority market for Export Development Canada (EDC), which has had a resident presence since 2000, providing extensive financial services related to Canadian exports and Canadian investments in the country.
 Mexico’s demographic and economic prospects point toward an even greater growth in commercial exchanges.

 The Canada-Mexico relationship continues to flourish.